osberttt/vigor-bi-backend/README.md

 - Every key section includes a **"Get Insights" button** for AI-generated analysis.
 - Helps users **identify patterns, optimize stock, and improve profitability**.

+## Live Demo

+This is a static live demo of the project: https://splendid-dolphin-5c913e.netlify.app/ Please note that not all features are available in this demo.
+To access the full functionality, follow the setup instructions below to run the project locally.

 ## Getting Started